Devana

 Devana (Dziewanna /pl/, Dzewana), Zevana (Ziewanna), less often Zievonia (Ziewonia, Zewonia) is the goddess of wild nature, forests, hunting and the moon worshiped by the Western Slavs.

-In the sources, she was first mentioned in the 15th century by Jan Długosz, who compared her to the Roman goddess Diana.
-Dziewanna is also a Polish name for Verbascum, and the etymology of the word is unclear.
+She was first mentioned in the 15th century by Jan Długosz, who compared her to the Roman goddess Diana.
+Dziewanna is also a Polish name for Verbascum, the etymology of the word is unclear.
 After strong criticism from Aleksander Brückner, researchers rejected her authenticity, but nowadays it is accepted by an increasing number of researchers.
 Sometimes, in folk rituals, she performs together with Morana.

 Etymology

 Proto-Slavic name for Verbascum is reconstructed as *divizna (cf. dziwizna, Czech and divizna, дивѝзма), with secondary form as *divina (cf. dziewanna, дивина́).
 That word has a Proto-Balto-Slavic origin and appears in Lithuanian language as e.g. devynspė͂kė, devynjėgė.
 The only cognate from outside the Balto-Slavic group may be Dacian word διέσεμα/diésema (Dioscorides), which is being derived from *diu̯es-eu̯smn („burning sky”) and compared to German Himmelbrand (Verbascum; „burning heavens”), but exact etymology of Slavic word is unclear.
 Russian linguist and etymologist Aleksandr Anikin notes a similarity between the Lithuanian terms for Verbascum and the Lithuanian word devynì "nine".

 There are several interpretations of Devana's name.
 The most obvious etymology are words such as dziewa, dziewka, "girl, young woman, maiden", and dziewica, "virgin", a word derived from the dziewa.
-This etymology can be supported by fact, that Diana (and Artemis – her greek equivalent) is usually depicted in myths as a virgin and has never had any offspring or a consort.

 Another word, from which the name of the goddess may come from, may be the old Polish dziwy, "wild".

 It was also proposed to combine Devana's name with the Proto-Indo-European god of heaven *Dyēus.
 Slavic folklore includes demons with a similar name, e.g. Polish and Czech dziwożona, Russian div, Bulgarian and Croatian samodiva ("rusalka, boginka, the magical creature"), etc. It is assumed that the feminine demons-divas derive from the Proto-Slavic word *diva, and this word is the feminine form of the word *divъ ("div (demon)"). *divъ is derived from the PIE. word *Dyēus ("god of heaven") through the intermediate *deywós ("heavenly") and its closest related word is Dievs – god of heaven in Baltic mythology. *Dyēus in the Slavs has acquired demonic characteristics as a result of cultural contacts with Iranian peoples, who have demonized the Iranian continuator of *Dyēus as a result of the Zoroastrianist reform.
-An argument for such an etymology is that Diana is also etymologically derived from *Dyēus.
 Anikin notes that Verbascum has sometimes been used to lighten hair, and combines the word with PIE. the root *dei-u̯- or *dī- ("to shine, to be bright"), from which also comes *Dyēus.

 The suffix -ana, -anna, which occurs in the names of many goddesses, may be derived from the PIE. word *ansu meaning "lord, ruler, god".